Genesis P-Orridge: 1975–1976: Establishing Throbbing Gristle and the Prostitution show

 They were prosecuted in 1975 for making collages combining postcards of Queen Elizabeth with soft-core porn, but the jail term and fines were suspended on condition they did not continue.

 Their Prostitution show, in 1976 at the Institute of Contemporary Arts (ICA) in London, included displays of Tutti's pornographic images from magazines as well as erotic nude photographs; the show featured a stripper, used tampons in glass, and transvestite guards.
 Prostitutes, punks, and people in costumes were among those hired to mingle with the gallery audience.
 The show caused debate in Parliament about the public funding of such events.
-In the House of Commons, Scottish Conservative MP Sir Nicholas Fairbairn demanded an explanation from Arts Minister Harold Lever and proclaimed P-Orridge and Tutti as "wreckers of civilisation".
+In the House of Commons, Scottish Conservative MP Nicholas Fairbairn demanded an explanation from Arts Minister Harold Lever and proclaimed P-Orridge and Tutti as "wreckers of civilisation".
 Fleet Street was not slow to pick up the story.
 The reviews were cut up, framed, and put on display for the remainder of the exhibition.
 This was also reported in newspapers, so cut-ups about the cut-ups were also put on display.
 COUM was found so offensive that it lost its government grant, and went on to become the private company Industrial Records.
 Toward the end of COUM, performances would often consist of only P-Orridge, Cosey and Sleazy, the core group who went on to form Throbbing Gristle.